Wesley College, Dublin: Development

 In June 1911 the Wesley College Trustees put the following proposal to the Methodist Conference, "This committee, having had the fact brought under their notice that at the present time there is no school in the three southern provinces under the Methodist Management offering to girls the advantages of an Intermediate education, suggests to the Conference that the present is a suitable occasion for opening Wesley College to girls who desire to secure such training as will fit them for professional and business careers".
 The Conference responded favourably and the Trustees purchased No. 110 St. Stephen's Green as a girls' hostel.
 It had formerly been known as "The Epworth Club", a boarding house for young Epworth business men coming to Dublin, which had ceased to serve its purposes.
 The hostel was called Epworth House.

-Six boarder girls and fifteen day-girls, together with the new boys, joined the 175 (approximately) boys already in the college in September 1911.
+Six boarder girls and fifteen day-girls, together with the new boys, joined the 175 (approximately) boys to increase the number to 311 in 1914 who joined in September of 1911.

 Right up to the 1940s co-education was narrowly interpreted and strictly supervised.
 The boys were always called by their surnames, while the girls had their surnames prefixed by "Miss".
 Casual conversation between the boys and girls was discouraged and they did not have meals together until the 1950s.

 Move to Ballinteer

 In 1969 Wesley College sold its buildings at Appian Way in Dublin to Fitzwilliam Lawn Tennis Club and its other buildings at Burlington Road and Leeson Street Upper to property developers to form the site on which was later to be constructed the Burlington Hotel.
 The school then moved to its present 50 acre site in Ballinteer, a suburb of Dublin, at the foothills of the Dublin mountains.
 The final school activity on the old College site was the end-of-year service in the Large Schoolroom on 14 June 1969, followed by a celebration of Holy Communion in the chapel.
-The official opening and dedication of the new buildings at Ludford Park took place at 3.00 p.m. on Saturday, 7 June 1969, opened by Éamon de Valera, President of Ireland.
+The official opening and dedication of the new buildings at Ludford Park had taken place at 3.00 p.m. on Saturday, 7 June 1969, opened by Éamon de Valera, President of Ireland.

-The 1969 campus was added to in 1980, 1987, and 1991, a state of the art library and Information Technology building was added in 1999 and a new modern music and arts centre as well as a Materials Technology suite were opened in 2005.
-In 2019 a state of the art sports centre was opened.
+The 1969 campus was added to in 1980, 1987, and 1991.
+A library and information technology building was added in 1999 and a new music and arts centre was opened in 2005.
+In 2019 a new sports centre was opened.

+Christopher Woods announced his retirement in 2024 and Brian Moore succeed him starting from the academic year of 2024-2025.
+Brian Moore is a past Wesley Student and was the principal of Rathdown School in Thomastown.